 Incident hepatitis C has also been reported in clinical trials and PrEP access projects.
-In Amsterdam, HIV-negative MSM who enrolled in the Amsterdam PrEP demonstration project had considerably higher hepatitis C virus (HCV) prevalence at 4.8% than HIV negative MSM in the general Amsterdam STI clinic survey at 0.3-1.2% [21].
-Genetic analyses suggested that circulating HCV strains in HIV-negative men on PrEP were similar to those in local HIV/HCV co-infected MSM.
-In the PROUD study 5/160 (3.1%) participants who had tested on one or more occasions for HCV had incident HCV infection (3.1%).
+In Amsterdam, HIV-negative MSM who enrolled in the Amsterdam PrEP demonstration project had considerably higher hepatitis C virus (HCV) prevalence at 4.8% than HIV negative MSM in the general Amsterdam STI clinic survey at 0.3-1.2% [22].
+Genetic analyses suggested that circulating HCV strains in HIV-negative men starting PrEP were similar to those in local HIV/HCV co-infected MSM.
+In the PROUD study, 5/160 (3.1%) participants who had tested on one or more occasions for HCV had incident HCV infection (3.1%).
 There were three incident HCV infections in the immediate arm and two in the deferred arm [2].
-In IPERGAY, overall, there were five incident HCV infections [3].
+In IPERGAY, overall, there were five incident HCV infections [3] suggesting that HIV negative men on PrEP are at risk of HCV infection and should undergo regular testing for HCV while on PrEP.